MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ieee/iec-61883-protocol-driver-in-a-client-driver-stack.md

 -   The 1394 bus driver, *1394bus.sys*, enumerates devices on the IEEE 1394 bus and responds to Plug and Play and power management IRPs on their behalf.

 -   The port driver for the host controller provides a hardware-independent interface to the IEEE 1394 bus.
 The port driver handles some IRPs and forwards others to the port driver for the motherboard's host controller.
-Microsoft supplies a standard port driver, *ohci1394.sys*, for host controllers that satisfy the *1394 Open Host Controller Interface Specification*, which is available for download from the [IEEE 1394 technology](https://go.microsoft.com/fwlink/p/?linkid=8729) website.
+Microsoft supplies a standard port driver, *ohci1394.sys*, for host controllers that satisfy the *1394 Open Host Controller Interface Specification*.

 AV/C subunit drivers are just one of the possible types of IEC-61883 client drivers.
 Another example would be a driver that utilizes the HAVi protocol layered above IEC-61883.
 Although *61883.sys* and the IEC-61883 protocol do not have any AV/C or HAVi dependencies, clients of *61883.sys* can operate under different constraints.
 For example, AV/C subunit drivers are usually clients of *avc.sys*, which provides FCP-related functions and blocks upper-level drivers from sending FCP-related requests down the stack to be handled by *61883.sys*.